 Nothing is more tragic than walking into a restaurant, ordering iced coffee, and having the server whip up an impromptu iced coffee by pouring hot coffee over ice.
 Ugh.
 Watery, blah, and not cold enough.

 This is absolutely NOT that kind of iced coffee.

 The beauty of the cold brew iced coffee is three-fold:

 - It’s concentrated, so it’s stronger than your average coffee.
 This means when ice melts into it, or when you add ample amounts of milk (like in this recipe), the flavor won’t be diluted!

 - It’s smooth, smooth, smooth.
 Hot coffee is acidic, and when it cools down and is exposed to too much oxygen, it becomes bitter.
-Cole brew coffee is brewed with cold water, so it’s never heated up.
-So, so smooth.
+Cold brew coffee is brewed with cold water, so it’s never heated up.

 - It’s 99.9% effort-free.
-It’s SO easy to do- no harder than setting up a pot of coffee to brew as you normally would.
+It’s SO easy to do- it’s almost easier than setting up a pot of coffee to brew as you normally would.

 First, it’s very helpful to have a French press for this.
 If you don’t have one you can still make cold brew iced coffee- and I’ll explain how!
 But a French press is a nifty device to have around, not only for cold brew iced coffee but for some of the best tasting fresh coffee in the world.

 When using a French press, you mix coffee grounds directly with water (this works with hot or cold coffee).
 Then after allowing the grounds to steep for a while, as with tea, you push the top of the press down, which is covered in a mesh sieve.